Setting up the Perfect Bichir Tank: Tank Requirements and Setup Guide

 They prefer a tank with a minimum capacity of 50 gallons (190 liters) or larger, with a sandy substrate and plenty of vegetation and driftwood.
 They are generally peaceful towards other tank mates, but caution should be exercised with smaller fish that can fit into their mouth.

-The fish is reasonably large – adult Senegal bichirs can grow up to 14-20 inches (35-50 cm) in length in captivity, depending on their environment and diet.
+The fish is reasonably large – adult senegal bichirs can grow up to 14-20 inches (35-50 cm) in length in captivity, depending on their environment and diet.
 Males tend to be slightly larger than females.
 I must say, that this is the fish you should get when you start getting to know Polypterids species.

 CharacteristicDescription